 “When you are a person who takes their dog everywhere, you want to make sure that their needs are being met in a healthy way,” she said.

 Guerrero and Sylvester, a former food scientist for The Dannon Co., make the bars at home and package them as well.

 Guerrero joined the U.S. Air Force in 1998.
 She went to pilot training in Pensacola, Fla., and after graduating from the academy she flew C-130 transport planes.
 She served in Iraq and Afghanistan; Served in Operation Enduring Freedom, Operation Iraqi Freedom, Horn of Africa and has two combat air medals.

 TurboPup bars are not everyday food.
 An 80-100 lbs dog would need three to four servings a day.

 “The bars are the size of your iPhone and these are very portable and convenient to carry,” she said.

 The bars meet standards set by AFFCO, the Association of American Feed Control Officials and are perfect for travel, hiking, camping and weekend trips.

 The bars are currently available at pet stores in Oregon and online at Turbopup.com.

 Anybody who is living the military and going into veteran status, the best thing you can do is acknowledge that you’re a veteran.
 Be proud of what you’ve done and accomplished.
 Be okay with saying I’m a veteran because those resources are out there people do want to support you.

-Second Tour is an ABC News digital series profiling the lives of military veterans who are doing unique things in the civilian world, including vets who took on an entrepreneurial venture to create a business, grassroots organization or a second career.
+Second Tour is an ABC News digital series profiling the lives of military veterans who are doing unique things in the civilian world.
+For more stories, click here.